chris-stanton50/particles-cdssm/README.md

 - $SMC^2$

 That's all for now!
 Tutorials to introduce you to the API and more formal documentation are on the way!
+A user that is already familiar with the `particles` package will hopefully find it intuitive.

 # Setup Instructions

 ### venv

 Reproducibility for this repo is managed through a virtual environment.
-After the cloning the repository, build the virtual environemnt locally through the following commands:
+After the cloning the repository, build the virtual environment locally through the following commands:

 (Ensuring that `python` refers to Python 3.11.10 (if not, on Mac brew install python3.11, then use `python3.11` instead)), inside the directory of the cloned repository: